Koh AU logo

 Sodium formate

-Breaks down the sticky protein stains that grip onto fabric fibres, like blood, sweat, egg, and dairy.
+An enzyme.
+Targets protein-based stains like blood, sweat, egg, and dairy.

-Digests starch-based food stains like pasta sauce, gravy, and baby food.
-Common culprits on kids' clothes and bibs.
+An enzyme.
+Targets starch-based food stains like pasta sauce, gravy, and baby food.

+An enzyme.
 Targets oily and fatty stains like cooking oil, salad dressing, butter, and lipstick.
-The ones that look invisible until the fabric comes out of the dryer with a darker patch.
+The kind that look invisible until the fabric comes out of the dryer with a darker patch.

-Tackles fruit-based residues like berry juice, tomato sauce, and fruit-based baby foods.
-A less common enzyme in consumer detergents.
+An enzyme.
+Targets fruit-based residues like berry juice, tomato sauce, and fruit-based baby foods.

-Targets gum-thickened foods like ice cream, salad dressings, and yoghurt that contain stabilising gums most enzymes can't break down.
+An enzyme.
+Targets gum-thickened foods like ice cream, salad dressings, and yoghurt that contain stabilising gums other enzymes can't break down.

 Citric acid